klimeryk/recalendar/README.md

  - Add extra pages to all or selected days of the week to suit your needs.
  - Provide a list of special dates (anniversaries, birthdays, etc.) and let ReCalendar embed them into your personalized calendar - on monthly views, weekly overviews and finally, day entries.
  - Track your habits monthly.
+ - Start the "year" on arbitrary month (can be useful for tracking academic years, etc.).

 ## Quickstart